A Letter from Tory

 Q: What are your qualifications for an affordable loan through the Foundation’s Capital Program?

 In order to be considered for a loan through the Capital Program, your business must already be operating and generating revenue.
 Beyond that, loan eligibility is determined by local Community Lenders and differ slightly by region.
 Generally, the loans are intended for women entrepreneurs with a sustainable business, a satisfactory credit rating, at least two years in business and a passion for growth.
-We encourage aspiring entrepreneurs to visit our resources for expert advice, tools and words of wisdom for starting and growing your business.

 Q: What happens after I submit the Loan Pre-Screening Form?